Amit-Kumar015/Food-Restaurant/README.md

-# **Fast Food Frontend Website**
+# **Food Restaurant Website**

 ## Overview

-This project is a frontend-only website for a fast food restaurant.
+This project is a frontend-only website for a food restaurant.
 The site is designed to be visually appealing, user-friendly, and responsive across various devices.

 ## Features

 Home Page: Welcoming page with an introduction to the restaurant and highlights of current promotions.

-Menu Page: Detailed menu with categories such as burgers, sides, drinks, and desserts.
+Menu Page: Detailed menu with categories such as burgers, sides and drinks.

 Promotions Page: Display of current deals and special offers.